lawlawson/inspiring-interns-project/README.md

 ## Purpose

-The aim of this project was to replicate and create a static web version of a provided design using HTML CSS/SCSS, as part of my application for the Junior Web Developer position with Red Snapper Digital Agency.
+The aim of this project was to replicate and create a static web version of a provided design using HTML CSS/SCSS.
 ## Design

 The original design provided: